-For those wanting peace and serenity to relax head through to Vitality Oasis, where you will find hot pools reaching temperatures of up to 63 degrees, ideal for every aliment from skin problems through to sports injuries, muscle tension and osteoporosis.
-Within this area you will also find a pool that boasts anti-aging properties for both your body and mind, something that surely everyone would love to try.
+For those wanting peace and serenity to relax head through to Vitality Oasis, where you will find hot pools reaching temperatures of up to 63 degrees, ideal for every aliment from skin problems through to sports injuries, muscle tension, and osteoporosis.
+Within this area, you will also find a pool that boasts anti-aging properties for both your body and mind, something that surely everyone would love to try.

 Alternatively, if you are an individual that truly likes to sweat all the bad chemicals out of your body then time spent in the Wellness Saunas is a must for your visit.
-With over 26 different saunas to experience it is a challenge to know where to begin but each one holds something special and different and really does add something to your trip.
+With over 26 different saunas to experience, it is a challenge to know where to begin but each one holds something special and different and really does add something to your trip.
 From the sauna that also has freshly made bread baking in it, to the sauna that serves up Bavarian beer throughout the afternoon to its occupants, this really is a sauna area like no other you will have experienced before.

-Finally…when all this pampering gets too much for you there are several restaurants to choice from including Italian and Thai plus stylish relaxation rooms and, for those wanting to really indulge, private lounge areas in the Royal Day Spa.
+Finally…when all this pampering gets too much for you there are several restaurants to choose from including Italian and Thai plus stylish relaxation rooms and, for those wanting to really indulge, private lounge areas in the Royal Day Spa.

 They are true to their word when they say that all tastes and budgets have been catered for at the Therme Erding.

 An Evening to Remember

 As anyone who has ever been pampered knows, a day like this is truly exhausting so what better way to finish off your time at Therme Erding and the Hotel Victory then with an evening of extravagance in the hotel’s Al-a-Carte dining restaurant, The Empire.
 Here you will experience tastes from around the world and feel like you are experiencing a fine-dining experience back on that luxury cruise-liner.